 Colorectal Disease Research at UC Davis

 Our colorectal surgeons are proud to be part of the only academic medical center in the Sacramento area as well as a world-class research university.
 Research at UC Davis Health System helps us expand our expertise so we can successfully treat even the most complex conditions.
 We are also able to offer life-changing care and treatments long before they are widely available.

 Our colorectal disease research interests include:

-- Minimally invasive surgery: Linda M. Farkas, M.D. is one of the investigators on two prestigious studies comparing the effectiveness of minimally invasive colorectal surgery techniques for rectal cancer.
+- Minimally invasive surgery: We are dedicated to examining the effectiveness of minimally invasive colorectal surgery techniques for rectal cancer.
 Findings are helping our team as well as surgeons from around the world choose the most effective technique for each patient.
 Find out more about minimally invasive colorectal surgery.

 - Care before and after surgery (perioperative care): We are equally dedicated to delivering the best colorectal disease care as we are to assuring a safe recovery and quick return to normal everyday activities.
 We are always looking for ways apply new discoveries that lead to better surgical results.
 Read more about our treatments.

 - Inherited colorectal tumors: We meet with leading experts from across and North and South America to exchange information and findings about inherited colorectal tumors.
 Our participation in the Collaborative Group of the Americas for Inherited Colorectal Cancer helps us deliver the best care to patients at risk of rare but serious conditions, such as familial adenomatous polyposis (FAP) and hereditary nonpolyposis colorectal cancer.